sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 - Android Studio
 - Physical device (Android 21+, iOS 11+)

-For more details on **installing and configuring the Calls SDK for React-Native**, refer to Calls for React-Native doc.
+For more details on **installing and configuring the Calls SDK for React-Native**, refer to the documentation Calls for React-Native on sendbird.com/docs.

 ### Environment setup